Katrine Fruelund

-Katrine Fruelund (born 12 July 1978 in Randers, Midtjylland) is a former Danish team handball player and politician.
+Katrine Fruelund (born 12 July 1978) is a Danish former team handball player and politician.
 She is two times Olympic champion, winning gold medals with the Danish national team in 2000 and 2004.

 After her active career she has taken part in local politics in Randers.

 Personal life

 Fruelund was born in Randers on 12 July 1978.
 Her younger brother, Mikael Fruelund, is also a former professional handball player.
+Her cousin Martin Albertsen is a handball coach, and was her coach at HC Leipzig.

 Sports career

 She received gold medals with the Danish national team at the 2000 Summer Olympics in Sydney and at the 2004 Summer Olympics in Athens.
 She stopped playing for the Danish national team in 2008, but unretired for a single match in 2012.
 She ended her playing career in 2014.

 During her career she was one of the dominant players on the Danish National Team, especially at the 2004 Olympics, where she was player of the match and top scorer in the final against South Korea.
 She has played the fifth most matches on the Danish national team of all time.